-Hours: 45 clock hours (12 theory hours, 33 online lab hours) Weeks: 1-14 Prerequisites: None Description: The student will explore all the medical terminology that describes body systems including structure and functions, common diseases, symptoms and etiologies.
+Description: The student will explore medical terminology that describes body systems, including structure and functions; common diseases; and symptoms and etiologies.
 The terms used to describe diagnostic and treatment modalities will be outlined.
-Students will learn acceptable medical abbreviations.
+Students will learn accepted medical abbreviations.

 MCWS 103: Office & Electronic Health Records